ToucanToco/toucan-connectors/doc/connectors/aircall.md

-# AircallOAuth connector
+# Aircall connector

 This is a connector for [Aircall](https://developer.aircall.io/api-references/#endpoints)
     using oAuth for authentication

-A quickstart script is available in toucan-connectors/oauth2_connector/quickstart/
+A quickstart script is available in toucan-connectors/doc/connectors/quickstart_aircall.py

 ## Data provider configuration